Mountain Metropolitan Transit: Mountain Metropolitan Transit

-On November 2, 2005, Metro began bus service where Springs Transit left off the previous night.
-It also introduced bus service on Sundays for the first time in Colorado Springs Transit history.
-A lack of Sunday bus service was a common complaint among riders.
-And it also added evening service for Saturdays as well, also a common complaint.
+Perhaps reflecting the new regional funding, on November 2, 2005, Springs Transit was renamed Mountain Metropolitan Transit.
+It also introduced bus service on Sundays for the first time in Colorado Springs history.
+It also added evening service for Saturdays as well.
 Evening service was also expanded to include more routes.
 Sunday service was hourly and used the same routes that ran evening service.